 - 11.1.
-An Environmental Baseline Assessment shall be conducted using best available information\ and expert knowledge to determine environmental aspects associated with the conversion\ or unacceptable activities\ and any harm\ caused to these aspects. - a.
-For conversion\: The Organization\ may carry out the assessment. - b.
-For unacceptable activities\: An Independent Assessor\ shall carry out the assessment and consult interested stakeholders\ and affected stakeholders\. - 11.2.
+An Environmental Baseline Assessment shall be conducted by an Independent Assessor\ in consultation with interested stakeholders\ and affected stakeholders\. - 11.2.
+The Independent Assessor\ shall use best available information\ and expert knowledge to determine environmental aspects associated with the unacceptable activities\ and any harm\ caused to these aspects. - 11.3.
 The Environmental Baseline Assessment shall include: - a.
-The condition of the impact area\ at the time immediately before commencement of the conversion\ and/or unacceptable activities\, including the: - i.
+The condition of the impact area\ at the time immediately before commencement of the unacceptable activities\, including the: - i.
 Forest type according to national forest classifications, or according to Annex 2: Forest Type Classes in the absence of a national classification; - ii.
 Forest condition status: cover and use, including levels of degradation\, degradation\ drivers, biodiversity, ecosystem attributes\, environmental values\ and successional phase; and - iii.
-HCV areas\ and rare species\ or threatened species\.

-- b.
-The current condition of the impact areas\ subject to conversion\ and/or unacceptable activities\, including but not limited to: - i.
+HCV areas\ and rare species\ or threatened species\. - b.
+The current condition of the impact areas\ subject to unacceptable activities\, including but not limited to: - i.
 Land cover\ and land use\ by area and management classification; - ii.
 Identified areas with potential for restoration\ and/or conservation\; - iii.
 Remaining natural ecosystems\ considering ecosystem\ condition, use status, biodiversity, ecosystem attributes\, environmental values\, successional phase, level of degradation\, and degradation\ drivers; - iv.
-Landscape\ context, including habitat\ fragmentation levels within the vicinity of the converted area and where applicable within the management unit\; and - v.
-HCV areas\ including rare species\ or threatened species\. - NOTE: The information for the aforementioned requirements may be extracted from the forest management plan when applicable. - 11.3.
-The environmental harm\ caused by the conversion\ or unacceptable activities\ shall be determined, in consultation\ with experts, and, at a minimum, shall specify: - a.
-The size of the area: - b.
+Landscape\ context, including habitat\ fragmentation levels within the vicinity of the impact area\; and - v.
+HCV areas\ including rare species\ or threatened species\.

+NOTE: The information for the aforementioned requirements may be extracted from the forest management plan when applicable.

+- 11.4.
+The environmental harm\ caused by unacceptable activities\ shall be determined, in consultation\ with experts, and, at a minimum, shall specify: - a.
+The size of the area; - b.
 The quality, including levels of degradation\ of the area; and - c.
-Ecosystem attributes\ lost. - 11.4.
-Where the Environmental Baseline Assessment finds evidence of environmental harm\ in conversion\ cases that rise to the level of an unacceptable activity\, these cases shall be remedied according to the core and additional requirements in this FSC Remedy Framework.
+Ecosystem attributes\ lost.